Bacton Gas Terminal: Perenco terminal

-National Grid terminal
+National Gas terminal

 Connections from the offshore reception terminals comprise two 30-inch lines from the Eni terminal (now disused), two 30-inch lines from the Perenco terminal, four 24-inch lines from the Shell terminal and a 36-inch line from the BBL pipeline.
 Gas from the Perenco and Shell terminals is filtered, measured through orifice plates and the flow regulated by volume into a manifold system.
 Facilities for heating the gas by pressurised hot water are provided should this be necessary if the pressure of the incoming gas has to be reduced appreciably.
-There are four 36-inch manifolds within the National Grid terminal, plus one spare, which can receive flow from any of the incoming lines, thus blending the gas.
+There are four 36-inch manifolds within the National Gas terminal, plus one spare, which can receive flow from any of the incoming lines, thus blending the gas.
 A 24-inch by-pass ringmain around the site perimeter enables the terminal to be completely by-passed in an emergency.
 The blended gases are odorised (1 kg odorant for 60,000 m3 of gas) and the flow rate is measured and distributed then to the National Transmission System via five outgoing feeders: